WICG/private-network-access/explainer.md

 Provide a secure mechanism for initiating HTTPS connections to services running on the local network or the user’s machine.
-This piece is missing to allow secure public websites to embed non-public resources without running into mixed content violations.
+This piece is missing to allow secure public websites to embed non-public resources without running into mixed content violations, with the exception of `http://localhost` which is embeddable.
 While a useful goal, and maybe even a necessary one in order to deploy Private Network Access more widely, it is out of scope of this specification.

 ## Proposed design